Cheap Home Insurance in Your Area

 |New for Old||You'll get the replacement cost of lost/damaged items (except that reimbursement for clothes may be reduced for wear and tear)|

 |Old for Old/Indemnity Cover||You'll get the current value of your possessions, which may be significantly less than the replacement value.|

-Premiums are likely to be lower on an "old for old" policy since pay outs would be less than on a "new for old" policy.
+Premiums are likely to be lower on an "old for old" (also called "like for like") policy since pay outs would be less than on a "new for old" policy.
 Be sure to check what you're being offered when you shop for contents insurance—a cheaper policy isn't necessarily good value.